Thursday, September 13, 2007

 Journey's end

 Well, I'm back in Tucson and I guess the journey is over, for now.
 I hope there will be other journeys, other Chautauquas.
-Perhaps the last syncronicity is that the Tannahill Weavers are going to be playing here on Sunday - my onetime friend from Scotland, Kerry McNeil, gave me their music some 20 years ago, and I have listened to them ever since.
+Perhaps the last syncronicity is that the Tannahill Weavers are going to be playing here on Sunday - I discovered them some 20 years ago, and I have listened to them ever since.
 I rarely spend money on concerts, but this.........yes!

-So here is something inspiring, from To visit Paulo Coelho's "Warrior of the Light" ezine, something I just felt like sharing.
+So here is something inspiring, from Paulo Coelho's "Warrior of the Light" ezine, something I just felt like sharing.

 The good fight